jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <div id="tc3"></div>
 ### 3.- CONFIGURABLE DEPENDENCY PATTERN

-Configurable Dependency is a generalization of Dependency Injection, also called Inversion of Control.
+[Configurable Dependency](https://web.archive.org/web/20170624023207/http://alistair.cockburn.us/Configurable+Dependency) is a generalization of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), also called [Inversion of Control](https://martinfowler.com/bliki/InversionOfControl.html).

 It’s a new name coined by Gerard Meszaros.
-Alistair Cockburn considers it is a better name for the pattern, because it is a property, a characteristic.
+Alistair Cockburn considers it is a __better name for the pattern__, because it is a property, a characteristic.
 “Dependency Injection” is not a property, it is an action, it is the thing you do to achieve a configurable dependency.
 “Inversion of Control” is a double negative, like doing things wrong first and then inverting them.

 Configurable Dependency fits the definition of what a pattern is:

-“A pattern for something are common characteristics of good examples of something”
+__"A pattern for something are common characteristics of good examples of something"__

 We could say that a configurable dependency is a dependency of an object on an interface.
 This interface would be an argument of the object constructor.
 Then, at runtime, a specific implementation of the interface is passed to the constructor when instantiating the object.

-Hexagonal Architecture applies Configurable Dependency Pattern to both driver and driven side.
+Hexagonal Architecture applies __Configurable Dependency Pattern to both driver and driven side__.
 In an actor-application interaction, the one that starts the conversation must know of the other, in order to know who to talk to, i.e. it must have a Configurable Dependency on an interface implemented by the other:

-Driver side: The conversation is started by the driver (primary actor), so the driver adapter has a configurable dependency on the driver port, which is an interface implemented by the application.
+- _Driver side_: The conversation is started by the driver (primary actor), so __the driver adapter has a configurable dependency on the driver port__, which is an interface implemented by the application.

-Driven side: The conversation is started by the application, so the application has a configurable dependency on the driven port, which is an interface implemented by the driven adapter of the secondary actor
+- _Driven side_: The conversation is started by the application, so __the application has a configurable dependency on the driven port__, which is an interface implemented by the driven adapter of the secondary actor.

 So dependencies are as follows: